This topic describes how to use FineReport to connect to an AnalyticDB for MySQL cluster and manage reports.

 - MySQL Connector/J is installed.

 - FineReport is installed.
-If this is the first time that you install FineReport on
+If this is the first time you are installing FineReport,

 - Method 2: Establish the connection by using the FineReport designer.
-If you use a MySQL server whose major version is 5.x, see Connect to MySQL.
+If you use a MySQL server whose major version is 5.x, see [Platform] Connect to MySQL.
+If you use a MySQL server whose major version is 8.x, see [Platform] Connect to MySQL.

 - For information about how to connect to an AnalyticDB for MySQL cluster over the Internet, see Apply for or release a public endpoint.